 The Registrant's financial position has been strengthened by recent developments and its ability to undertake its planned projects is even stronger.
 The Registrant and its subsidiary and affiliates are now substantially debt free except for MUDC which has loans and advances from its principal shareholders and PTC and BPOI which from time to time have availed of short term loans for normal working capital requirements.
 The Registrant and its subsidiaries have more than enough cash resources to meet any expected requirements in the next twelve months.
-Consolidated cash and cash equivalents at the end of 2011 totalled P1,042 million compared to P32.6 million at the end of 2010 while total current assets totalled \$\text{P1.17} billion at year-end 2011 compared to \$\text{P135.3}\$ million at year-end 2010.
+Consolidated cash and cash equivalents at the end of 2011 totaled P1,042 million compared to P32.6 million at the end of 2010 while total current assets totaled P1.17 billion at year-end 2011 compared to P135.3 million at year-end 2010.
 Other than the normal fluctuation of the Peso exchange rate as well as the effect of the normal market fluctuations on the value of stock and bond holdings owned by the Registrant and its subsidiary, the Registrant is not aware of any trends, demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in its liquidity increasing or decreasing in any material way.
 Likewise, the Registrant does not know of any trends, events or uncertainties that have or that are reasonably expected to have a material favorable or unfavorable impact on the revenues or income from continuing operations.

-(a) Operating Results and Financial Condition for the First Quarter of 2012
+(a) Operating Results and Financial Condition for the Third Quarter of 2012

-- (i) There are no known trends, demands, events or uncertainties that would have a material effect on the Issuer's liquidity. - (ii) There are no known or anticipated events that would trigger direct or contingent financial obligation that is material to the Company including any default or acceleration of any obligation. - (iii) There are no material off-balance sheet transaction, arrangements, obligations (including contingent obligations) and other relationship of the Company with unconsolidated entities or other persons created during first quarter of 2012 or in prior periods. - (iv) There are no material commitments for capital expenditures, by the Company or its majority owned subsidiary. - (v) There are no trends, events, or uncertainties that have had or that are reasonably expected to have a material favorable impact on net revenues/income from continuing operations except for possible unrealized or realized foreign exchange gains from the dollar denominated investments of the Company and its majority owned subsidiary.
-These are generally recognized in the year-end Audited Financial Statements except for realized foreign exchange gain which are reported in the period realized. - (vi) The Company did not realize any non-operating income in the first quarter of 2012 or in the first quarter of 2011 aside from unrealized gains on trading securities, gains on disposal of AFS/HTM investments, and unrealized foreign exchange gains.
+- (i) There are no known trends, demands, events or uncertainties that would have a material effect on the Issuer's liquidity. - (ii) There are no known or anticipated events that would trigger direct or contingent financial obligation that is material to the Company including any default or acceleration of any obligation. - (iii) There are no material off-balance sheet transaction, arrangements, obligations (including contingent obligations) and other relationship of the Company with unconsolidated entities or other persons created during third quarter of 2011 or in prior periods. - (iv) There are no material commitments for capital expenditures, by the Company or its majority owned subsidiary. - (v) There are no trends, events, or uncertainties that have had or that are reasonably expected to have a material favorable impact on net/revenues/income from continuing operations except for possible unrealized or realized foreign exchange gains from the dollar denominator investments or the Company and its majority owned subsidiary.
+These are generally recognized in the year-end Audited Financial Statements except for realized foreign exchange gain which are reported in the period realized. - (vi) The Company did not realize any non-operating income in the third quarter of 2012 or in the third quarter of 2011 aside from unrealized gains on trading securities.

-The following is a detailed discussion of the Registrant's operations and financial condition during the first quarter of 2012 and first quarter of 2011.
+The following is a detailed discussion of the Registrant's operations and financial condition during the third quarter of 2012 and third quarter of 2011.